Work

 Poly Studio camera controls with live video feed and tracking settings

-I used the same approach to pitch bringing AI into the platform.
-That concept, now in public alpha, extends Studio from device management into AI-powered meeting intelligence, using Poly hardware as the capture layer and HP AI PCs for local processing.
-Wrote the spec.
-Built the prototype.
-Presented a working demo.
-Funded.
+I used the same approach to make the case for bringing AI into the platform, and it landed the same way.
+That concept is in public alpha now.
+It extends Studio from managing devices into AI-powered meeting intelligence, using Poly hardware as the capture layer and HP’s AI PCs to do the processing locally.

 Fig 04